CODT 1.0 Atlantic

 Entity Relationship MDS Workbook

 The class-to-entity transformation is straightforward.
 The Entity Code must uniquely identify an entity in the ER Metadata Set.
 The Ontology MDS qualified name (= prefix+localname) is already unique for an ontology class.
-Hence, the configuration for the FIBO transformation simply uses the QName as the entity code without further transformation.
+Hence, the configuration for the FIBO transformation uses the QName as the entity code without further transformation.
 Likewise, Prefix, Localname, and Namespace are copies of the Ontology MDS source.

-CODT Entity Relationship MDS – Entities
+CODT Patent FIG 9 Entity Relationship MDS Excel screenshot (color)

-The only real transformation is a string conversion from the FIBO Camel Case Localname to Conceptual/Logical Data Model naming convention.
+The only real transformation is a string conversion from the FIBO Camel Case Localname to the Conceptual/Logical Data Model naming convention.
 A UNCAMEL() function in the CODT add-in finds lower to uppercase changes and inserts a space.
 BoardAgreement becomes Board Agreement.

 Other tabs in the workbook transform supertype/subtype relations, associative entities derived from object properties, and attributes derived from data properties.